Skip to Content

 The Ottawa Police Service (OPS) values public trust, and we continually strive to demonstrate a high level of duty of care when conducting our operations.

 One of the ways we seek to earn public trust is by ensuring we have levels of oversight that hold our Service and our members accountable.
-Public complaints may be made by members of the public to the Office of the Independent Police Review Director (OIPRD).
+Public complaints may be made by members of the public to the Law Enforcement Complaints Agency (LECA).
 The Chief of Police may also initiate internal investigations.

-In addition to resolving complaints with formal or informal discipline, the Professional Standards Unit (PSU) has a formal process to resolve less serious complaints through mediation, facilitated discussions, education, training and policy reviews.
+In addition to investigating complaints, the Professional Standards Unit (PSU) has a formal process to resolve less serious complaints through mediation, facilitated discussions, education, training and policy reviews.

 These processes often foster dialogue and mutual understanding between complainants and our members and are often a more efficient means of resolving complaints.